edersoncorbari/blood-donation/README.md

 ### Quick start

 You need to have Python-3 installed on the virtualenv machine and docker.
+Both dockers must be running with Elasticsearch-Kibana and NiFi for the pipline.

 For the tests just follow the steps described below: